 - are entitled to maternity benefits.

-There are also special provisions for those with special needs, minors and students.
+There are also special provisions for people of determination (those with special needs), minors and students.

 To protect the rights of blue-collar workers, in January 2016, MoHRE approved a third language to be added on the job offer, labour contract and annexure.
 In addition to Arabic and English, employees can choose from the following 9 languages: Bengali, Chinese, Dari, Hindi, Malayalam, Nepalese, Sinhalese, Tamil and Urdu.
 This applies to workers coming from outside and those residing in the UAE that are seeking a new job, or moving from one company to another.